This project is a concept for my UX Design Foundations course through Yellowbrick x Parsons.

 • Some pages in the nav appear disabled (ex.
 Buy) but they are completely functional pages.

-I created a problem statement, question, hypothesis, and research goals, then gathered users for a small user test.
+I conducted user research by creating a problem statement, question, hypothesis, and research goals, then gathered users for a small user test.

 Problem